pgsleepy/ultimatexr.io-1/content/docs/programming-guide/avatars/uxravatar.md

 bool isRightTriggerPressed = UxrAvatar.LocalAvatarInput.GetButtonsPressDown(UxrHandSide.Right, UxrInputButtons.Trigger);
 ```

-## Frequently Used Properties
+## Frequently Used Functionality

-Here is a list of frequently used `UxrAvatar` properties:
+Here is a list of frequently used `UxrAvatar` properties and methods, by category:

 ### Avatar Mode